Polestar Precept

 The Polestar Precept is a 4-door electric concept car by Polestar, a subsidiary of Volvo Cars and Geely.
 The Precept was unveiled on February 25, 2020.
 Prior to precautionary cancellation due to the COVID-19 pandemic, the Precept was scheduled to debut at the 2020 Geneva Motor Show.
-Polestar later announced that the Precept will enter production in 2024 as the Polestar 5.
+Polestar later announced that the Precept would enter production in 2024 as the Polestar 5.

 Design

-The Precept has a wheelbase of 122 inches and lacks B-pillars.
-Its design focuses on sustainability, with the interior materials utilizing flax, recycled plastic bottles, and recycled cork vinyl; minimalism and athleticism are also focuses of the design.
+The Precept has a wheelbase of 122 inches and features a design that does not require B-pillars.
+Its design focuses on sustainability, with the interior materials utilizing flax, recycled plastic bottles, and recycled cork vinyl; minimalism is a focus of the design.

-Lidar is incorporated into the roof, and there is an additional sensor array called the "SmartZone" of dual radar and a high-definition video camera built into the front of the car in place of a grille.
-The side and rear-view mirrors have all been replaced with cameras.
+Lidar is incorporated into the roof, and there is an additional sensor array called the "SmartZone" of dual radar and a high-definition video camera built into the front of the car where a grille would traditionally be placed.
+The vehicle has no side nor rear-view mirrors, as these have all been replaced with cameras.
 The Precept runs Google's Android Automotive operating system.